-Recently I had a discussion with a developer about the amount of meetings we're having nowadays within organisations.
+Recently I had a discussion with a developer about the number of meetings we're having nowadays within organizations.
 Part of it was related to Scrum, "Since the introduction of Scrum all I do is attend meetings".
-And part of it wasn't, "Every week I need to discuss how to improve the productivity of my department... cancelling these type of meetings might be a good start..."
+And part of it wasn't, "Every week I need to discuss how to improve the productivity of my department... canceling these type of meetings might be a good start..."

 It reminded me of the classic article "Maker's Schedule, Manager's Schedule" written by Paul Graham.

 Some of the highlights are:

 - There are two types of schedule, the manager's schedule, and the maker's schedule;